Paid feature. Webhook alert delivery requires a Growth, Team, or Enterprise plan — the alerts_enabled entitlement is off on Hobby.

 1. Get your webhook secret

-- Webhook URL — where you will enter your production endpoint URL.
+- Webhook Url — enter your production webhook endpoint URL.

-- Webhook Secret — used for signature verification.
+- Secret Key — used for signature verification.

 Keep your webhook secret secure.
 Use environment variables — never commit it to source control.